-Knowing how to maintain your ideal home humidity is important for both your health and your living space.
-Too much humidity in your house can result in mold, wood rot and aggravated allergy and asthma symptoms.
-Dehumidifiers combat these problems by controlling house humidity, but older models consume significant amounts of energy and are susceptible to leaks and mold accumulation.
+Properly maintaining your home’s humidity can be important for both your health and your living space.
+Too much humidity in your house could possibly result in mold and wood rot, and aggravate allergy and asthma symptoms.
+Dehumidifiers can help combat these problems by managing humidity, but older models can likely won’t have the same energy-efficient features as newer models, and may also be more prone to leaks and mold accumulation.

-The benefits of using a dehumidifier outweigh the costs — as long as the dehumidifier conserves energy.
-With an energy-efficient dehumidifier, you’ll see several benefits:
+The benefits of using a dehumidifier may outweigh the costs — as long as the dehumidifier conserves energy.
+With an energy-efficient dehumidifier, you could possibly see several benefits:

-Choosing the right dehumidifier for your home requires an understanding of the different types of dehumidifier, dehumidifier energy consumption, ENERGY STAR®️ certifications, dehumidifier sizing and house humidity level.
+Choosing the right dehumidifier for your home requires an understanding of the different types of dehumidifiers, dehumidifier energy consumption, ENERGY STAR®️ certifications, dehumidifier sizing and house humidity levels.

 Compressor dehumidifiers work by passing warm, damp air over a refrigerated coil, causing condensation, which is then channeled into a tank for removal.
 The dry air is heated to room temperature and then released.

 Compressor dehumidifiers work best in warmer climates, as the condenser must be cooler than room temperature.
 They’re less suited to cold climates and can be bulky and noisy, so it’s important to consider their placement in your home.

 If you need to control basement humidity, a desiccant dehumidifier is a good choice.
 Desiccant dehumidifiers use a desiccant wheel to remove moisture, rather like the way silica gel keeps food items moisture-free.
 A built-in heater restores the wheel’s ability to absorb moisture.

 Though they are portable dehumidifiers, desiccant dehumidifiers can be more expensive and may be less effective in warm climates.